12 year old daughter won't go to bed at night, get up in the morning, always late for school

 How?
 You might want to start by spending some time on this website.
 I particularly recommend these articles:

-I also recommend the entire section on Positive Discipline techniques that work with teens and tweens, because no mother should put up with disrespect from her child.
+I also recommend the entire section on Positive Discipline techniques that work with teens and tweens, because it will help you transform the disrespect in your household into connection.
 This section has lots of info on how to enforce limits in a way that creates mutual respect.

 Finally, you might want to check out the section on Communication, which I think will be invaluable in finding ways to talk so your daughter listens, and listen so she talks.